Sonoma County Small Claims Court, California

 What is small claims court mediation?

 You may be asked to have your mediated before the trial.
-Mediation is a legal term which means that each side will have a discussion with an impartial third party to try and reach an agreement for the outcome of the case.
-Mediation may be offered before your trial or the very same day of the trial.
+Mediation is a procedure where each side discusses the case with a third party (called the mediator), and the mediator tries to reach an agreement that both sides agree to.
+Mediation may be offered on the day of your actual court hearing, but before you see the judge.
 It is nothing to be scared of, just your chance to explain your side of the case to the mediator about what happened.

 7 thoughts on “Sonoma County Small Claims Court, California”